daustria/math-notes/_sources/complex_analysis/integration.rst.txt

 :math:`\int_C \frac{dz}{z-a}` is :math:`2 \pi i` when :math:`a` lies inside :math:`C` and :math:`0` otherwise.

-In this case, we will want to appeal to Cauchy's integral formula.
+We can handle such cases with Cauchy's integral formula.

 .. _cauchy-integral-formula:
-.. admonition:: Theorem
+.. admonition:: Cauchy's integral formula.

 	Let :math:`f` be analytic in a simply connected domain :math:`D` containing a simple, closed, positively oriented contour :math:`\Gamma`.
 	If :math:`a` is any point inside :math:`\Gamma` then